ansible/ansible/docs/docsite/rst/dev_guide/testing_running_locally.rst

 * ``ansible-test shell --docker`` - Open a shell in the default docker container.
 * ``ansible-test shell --tox --python 3.6`` - Open a shell in the Python 3.6 ``tox`` environment.

-.. note:: When using ``ansible-test shell --docker`` to run local tests inside
-          of a docker container with the testing environment pre-setup, you can optionally pass `ANSIBLE_KEEP_REMOTE_FILES=1` and follow the
-          :ref:`Debugging AnsibleModule-based modules
-          <debugging_ansiblemodule_based_modules>` practices.
-This can be
-          useful for testing and debugging on operating systems or Linux distributions other than what you have installed on your local system.

 Code Coverage
 =============